-The affirmation of the pandemic by COVID-19 last March has impacted all possible areas.
+The spread of the pandemic COVID-19 last March has impacted all possible areas.
 Unfortunately, education has been one of the most vigorously affected sectors since millions of children and young people worldwide are involved in the total or partial closures of their schools.
 This has generated an unprecedented circumstance, in which education systems and schools have rapidly adapted their teaching processes so that the greatest number of children can persevere learning from home.

 In the cities, the connectivity problem is mostly limited by economic resources, but here in La Frontera, it goes beyond this.
 Many areas have no phone signal or it is very weak.
 Many of our teachers and students must walk to specific spots to have at least some phones signal and low internet access .Amid the closures due to the pandemic, teachers have had to develop different forms of teaching that unfortunately cannot be taken advantage of by all students due to the lack of internet connection.
 However, the Kolibri platform has become a fundamental base in this process because students can at least continue learning through videos that the teachers are sending to them.

 Due to connection difficulties, teachers are recording parts of videos and sending them to their students.
 It is worth mentioning that the videos have to be customized around the most important topic since the internet is limited and if the videos are too long, it takes a long time for the students to download them.
 Can you imagine how many contact numbers the teachers have on their phones?
 Well yes, there are a lot.
 On the other hand, can you imagine how many videos, images, texts, and audios do students receive daily? we cannot doubt that they are a lot as well!
 But where there is desire, there is a way!
 Teachers spend long hours planning classes, selecting and sending recorded videos.
 Tiredness and time consuming are only part of the process.
 Each day becomes a great opportunity to teach.